NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Howl of the Wild/Alicorn.md

     desc: "`pf2:2`  The alicorn Flies and Strikes twice with their wings at any points during their movement.
 Each attack counts toward the alicorn's multiple attack penalty, but the penalty doesn't increase until after they make all the attacks."

   - name: "Beam of Light"
     desc: "`pf2:2` (arcane,concentrate,fire,holy,light) The alicorn harnesses a powerful burning ray of light from their horn.
-Creatures in a @Template[line|distance:120] take 16d6 fire damage (DC 36 Fortitude check save).
+Creatures in a 120-foot line take 16d6 fire damage (DC 36 Fortitude check save).
 An unholy creature in the area takes an additional 8d6 spirit damage.
 If the light passes through an area of magical darkness or targets a creature affected by magical darkness, the beam attempts to counteract the darkness (counteract modifier +28, counteract rank 8th).
 The alicorn can't use its Beam of Light again for 1d4 rounds."

   - name: "Ghost Touch"
     desc: "  An alicorn's Strikes have the effects of a ghost touch property rune."